 LEISA is an infrared imaging spectrometer.
 The detector is a 256x256 pixel array (so 256256 = 65,536 pixels in the array).
 Spectral separation is done with a wedged optical etalon filter placed in close proximity to the detector array.
-The filter is made of two pieces, a high spectral resolution ($\lambda/\Delta\lambda=580$) segment and a low spectral resolution $(\lambda/\Delta\lambda=280)$ segment, bonded together.
+The filter is made of two pieces, a high spectral resolution ($\lambda/\Delta\lambda=560$) segment and a low spectral resolution ($\lambda/\Delta\lambda=240$) segment, bonded together.
 The detector-filter assembly is located at the plane of focus of the Ralph telescope where a 2-D image is recorded that contains the infrared spectrum of the scene.
 The layout for the filter assembly is shown in Figure 8-1.
-The wavelength range of the sensor is 1.225-2.5 nm for the low resolution segment and 2.1-2.25 μm for the high resolution segment.
+The wavelength range of the sensor is 1.25-2.5 μm for the low resolution segment and 2.1-2.25 μm for the high resolution segment.
 The wavelength of transmission of the filter varies along one axis and is relatively constant in the other.
 Lines of nearly constant wavelength are aligned with the row direction of the detector array.
-The number of pixellimited spectral channels is the number of rows of the detector, excluding a number of bond joint between the two filter segments.
+The number of pixellimited spectral channels is the number of rows of the detector, excluding a number of rows (4) obscured by opaque adhesive at the bond joint between the two filter segments.